daryllxd/lifelong-learning/coursera/moralities-of-everyday-life.md

 So one such foundational issue, is attention between.
 Moral reasoning.
 Deliberative conscious thought, decision making thinking things through, the head, and your gut feelings.
 Your compassion, your emotion, your love, your disgust, your anger, your shame, the heart.
 And psychologists and philosophers along with theologians and legal scholars and many others Have long tried to address the question of the relative roles of reason and the emotion.
 In how we le, lead our moral lives and how we come to our moral ideas.

-Even more generally than that, we will address the tension between what we en call humanistic views.
+Even more generally than that, we will address the tension between what we call humanistic views.
 Our humanistic conception of humanity.
 Which deals with notions like free will.
 That sees people as, as agents that can make decisions.
 That can be blamed, that can be praised, that can be guilty.
 That, that, that, that can warrant punishment or warrant reward.

 A view that might see us as almost as spiritual beings.
 Not reducible to the physical or, or mechanistic world.
 Beings with, be beings with souls.
 Creatures capable not only of wrongness, but also capable of sin.
 You have that and you have that humanistic view.